Allostasis: Nature of concept

-The allostatic state represents the integrated totality of brain-body interactions.
-Health itself is an allostatic state of optimal anticipatory oscillation, hypothesized to relate to the state of criticality… Diseases are allostatic states of impaired anticipatory oscillations, demonstrated as rigidifications of set points across the brain and body (disease comorbidity).

-The PAO implications for health extend beyond blood pressure and diabetes to include addiction, depression, and deaths of despair (from alcohol, drugs, and suicide) that have been increasing since 2000, emphasizing that an integrated view of health includes environmental context.
-Allostasis encourages increased attention to new solutions at the level of society, as well as the individual and immediate community.

-Allostatic regulation reflects, at least partly, cephalic involvement in primary regulatory events, in that it is anticipatory to systemic physiological regulation.
-This is different from homeostasis, which occurs in response to subtle ebb and flow.
-Both homeostasis and allostasis are endogenous systems responsible for maintaining the internal stability of an organism.
-Homeostasis is formed from the Greek adjective homoios, meaning "similar," and the noun stasis, meaning "standing;" thus, "standing at about the same level."

 Wingfield states:The concept of allostasis, maintaining stability through change, is a fundamental process through which organisms actively adjust to both predictable and unpredictable events...
 Allostatic load refers to the cumulative cost to the body of allostasis, with allostatic overload... being a state in which serious pathophysiology can occur...
-Using the balance between energy input and expenditure as the basis for applying the concept of allostasis, two types of allostatic overload have been proposed.Sterling (2020) proposed several interrelated points that constitute the allostasis model:
+Using the balance between energy input and expenditure as the basis for applying the concept of allostasis, two types of allostatic overload have been proposed.Sterling (2004) proposed several interrelated points that constitute the allostasis model: